 There are some beautiful, leafy walks near La Vieille Grange and in summer the local roads and tracks are popular with walkers.
 Several major pilgrim routes pass nearby and many of the local tracks are marked with signs.
 You can buy local walking maps in the local tourist offices.
 There should also be some in the house.
+Two rewarding walks start from the house itself – a 50 min loop on lanes that wind through woods and fields and another that takes the road up to Château Fénelon and returns along a path following the castle walls before joining a track through woods.
 In general, unless there is a sign warning it is private property, you can follow any of the tracks that wind off the roads.

 Canoes and kayaks

 The nearest place to hire canoes and kayaks is St Julien.
 You can set off from here and be picked up lower down the river – or you can opt to be driven upstream to Souillac and float and paddle back to St Julien.
-Cap Evasion 05 53 28 32 98 www.canoe-sur-dordogne.com
+There are also many other places to start from in high season (Souillac, Grolejac, Vitrac, Calviac).

 Cycling and cycle tracks